SwechaKranthi/DataScience-Capstone2-HousingPrices/README.md

 ## >9000.
 Cliffnotes and learnings

-I am gonna create new notebook at link it here.
+I am gonna create a new notebook and link it here.
 It should contain a cleaner streamlined version of the project.
-I will also indicate/describe the stattistics and data theory behind how this project works.
+I will also indicate/describe the statistics and data theory behind how this project works.